Press : German xier pronouns

 Impuls Deutsch 1

-Text Book by Niko Tracksdorf, Nicole Coleman, Damon Rarick and Friedemann Weidauer, Klett USA Inc, Page 14, ISBN 978-3-12-605300-6, published 01.07.2019.
+Text Book by Niko Tracksdorf, Nicole Coleman, Damon Rarick and Friedemann Weidauer, Klett USA Inc, page 14, ISBN 978-3-12-605300-6, published 01.07.2019.

 There are several gender neutral pronouns in German, and the most widely used one is xier (see below), though nin is also common.
 Ask your instructor for more resources if you would like to learn more about gender neutral pronouns.